ashleynilo/fprime-tutorial-math-component/docs/math-component.md

 touch CMakeLists.txt
 ```

-!!! note
+> [!NOTE]
-    capitalization and spelling is important when creating files!
+> capitalization and spelling is important when creating files!

 Use a text editor to replace whatever is in CMakeLists.txt, most likely nothing, with the following.